Skip to main content

 • Use the accent variant for important information that needs to draw maximum attention.

-• Use accent Containers sparingly and avoid multiple instances in the same view.
-They can quickly overwhelm users and reduce the visual importance of other elements, such as accent Buttons.
+• Use accent containers sparingly and avoid multiple instances in the same view.
+They can quickly overwhelm users and reduce the visual importance of other elements, such as accent buttons.

 Colors